What should I do if I cannot find my wireless network or I cannot connect the wireless network ?

-• Make sure the wireless function of your device is enabled if you’re using a laptop with built-in wireless adapter.
+• Make sure the wireless function of your device is enabled if you’re using a laptop with a built-in wireless adapter.
 You can refer to the relevant document or contact the laptop manufacturer.

 • Make sure the wireless adapter driver is installed successfully and the wireless adapter is enabled.